04 — The Silence

 — Pastor Martin Niemöller

-12 million Christians were slaughtered in the revolution, and the world said nothing.
+Hundreds of thousands of Christian clergy were arrested, shot, and worked to death in the revolution, and the world said nothing.

 The institutions that shape how you think were captured, and the world said nothing — because by then the world couldn't think clearly enough to notice.